vnotex/viki/index.md

 :::

 ::: alert-info
-[VNote](https://tamlok.github.io/vnote) is a Vim-inspired note-taking application that knows programmers and Markdown better.
+[VNote](https://tamlok.github.io/vnote) is a note-taking application that knows programmers and Markdown better.
 :::

 ## Features